decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 - expand_len = ceil((ceil(log2(r))+k)/8), where r and k are defined by
                                           the ciphersuite.
 - dst = utf8(ciphersuite_id || "MOCK_RANDOM_SCALARS_DST_"), where
-      ciphersuite_id is defined by teh ciphersuite.
+      ciphersuite_id is defined by the ciphersuite.

 Outputs: